soggyheron/USGS_Water_Use/USGS_WaterUseStatistics_Summary_CONUS_humanUses.md

 The United States Geological Survey (USGS) publishes water use statistics every five years for each county in the United States and territories.
 The data are provided in a variety of formats (tab delimited text, excel spreadsheets) with corresponding metadata provided in accompanying tables or hosted as HTML on their websites.
 Making estimates of how water-use is changing within the United States is complicated for a number of reasons.

 1. The definitions of water-use categories and record-keeping has changed over-time.
-2. The water use statistics themselves are accumulated from reporting agencies and institutions and are therefore subject to variability.
+2. The water use statistics themselves are accumulated through agencies and institutions and may exhibit spatial variability resulting purely from differences in reporting practices and procedures.
-3. The variety of formats, field names, and category changes make introspection challenging.
+3. The variety of formats, and field names make introspection challenging.

-This notebook attempts to reduce the burden from the third challenge.
+This notebook attempts to reduce the burden from the third challenge, with a specific set of documented assumptions to address the first challenge in order to create a continuous record of water use records.
 It collates county level data from 1985 through 2015 (and plans to be updated if necessary with future data releases).
 The final summary of data is saved to disk as a comma-seperated-values (csv) file easily readable via a number of utilities.
 An example is provided to read the resulting table with Pandas (Python).
-Furthermore, derived fields are calculated and compiled into a GeoJSON file using the fiona library (if available).
-Finally, display of these derived fields are illustrated using Shapely and Cartopy libraries.
+Furthermore, derived fields are calculated.
+Optional cells near the end of the notebook compile statistics into a GeoJSON file using the fiona library (if available),and display an example field using Shapely and Cartopy libraries.

 Notes: